 My recent blog post on salmon burgers prepared with home made brioche buns, really got a lot of attention.

-Generally though, I find I have been quite slack with recipes for salmon here at Souvlaki For The Soul.
-Looking through the archives, I realised that prior to the burgers, I had only prepared this herbed crusted salmon dish!
+Generally though, I find I have been quite slack with my seafood recipes here at Souvlaki For The Soul.

 Obviously, the soy, mirin and soba are all Japanese ingredients but where does the Greek component come in?
 It's the petimezi.